What is the Hope Now Alliance?

 During the subprime mortgage crisis, many homeowners were on the brink of losing their homes to offset outstanding mortgage loans.
 The group’s operational structure is designed to manage the widespread predatory mortgage lending practices by offering help in the form of modified loans and counseling.
 Thus, the Hope Now Alliance’s efforts to reverse the overwhelming trend of foreclosures were primarily based on contacting homeowners for workouts and loan modifications.

-Workouts, in such a case, means repayment plans that only let borrowers catch up on late payments and not offer them relief.
-The alliance also reaches homeowners through events and mailings.
+Workouts, in such a case, means renegotiated repayment plans that accommodate the borrower to increase the likelihood of repayment of the loan principal and interest.
+The alliance also reached homeowners through events and mailings.

 Recommendation for Financial Market Regulations